‘Brace’ yourself—this patient guide is a long one.

 What they are:

-Fixed and self-ligating orthodontic appliances consisting of metal or clear brackets and a metal arch wire with no need for rubber bands around the brackets.
+Orthodontic appliances come in metal or clear brackets with a metal arch wire.
+They do not require rubber bands around the brackets.
 Damon™ Braces is one of the most well-known brands of self-ligating braces.

 How they work:

-“Self-ligating” means that these braces can adjust themselves into the right position without the need for ligatures, which is the technical name of orthodontic rubber bands.
-Self-ligating brackets have a lock mechanism inside that lets the archwire move freely as the teeth shift into new positions.
-An orthodontist cements the brackets to the teeth, just like regular braces brackets, but the archwire is locked in place with a sliding mechanism inside the brackets.
+“Self-ligating” braces adjust themselves without rubber bands, called ligatures.
+Self-ligating brackets have a lock mechanism that allows the archwire to move freely as the teeth shift.
+An orthodontist attaches brackets to the teeth, similar to regular braces.
+The orthodontist secures the archwire in place with a sliding mechanism inside the brackets.

 Average treatment cost: